semaphoreci/docs/docs/docs/using-semaphore/jobs.md

 When SSH is not enough to troubleshoot an issue, you can forward use port forwarding to connect to services running inside your job.

-A typical use case for this feature is troubleshooting end to end tests.
+A typical use case for this feature is troubleshooting end-to-end tests.
 Imagine a test is failing and you can find any obvious cause.
 Port forwarding the HTTP port in the job to your local machine can reveal how the application "looks" while running inside the agent.

 To start a port-forwarding session: